-- d.
-Provide either communal or individual laundry facilities to each dwelling, and at least one external clothes drying area.
+- Provide either communal or individual laundry facilities to each dwelling, and at least one external clothes drying area.
 The public visibility of this area should be minimised.
 Clothesdrying is only permitted on balconies that are permanently screened from view from the public domain. - e.
-Provide storage to dwellings in accordance with SEPP 65 requirements. - f.
+Provide storage to dwellings as required by the NSW Residential Flat Design Code. - f.
 Lockable mail boxes are to be provided in a location visible from the public domain.
 Mailboxes are to be integrated with the design of building entries and to Australia Post standards.